Publications

 However, in some areas of the world where both mating types of the pathogen are present, a sexual spore that is capable of soil survival is produced.
 Although soil survival is not known to occur definitively in the U.S., anecdotal evidence indicates that sexual combination has occurred, suggesting soil survival is possible.

 Infected potato tubers are the primary source of inoculum for P. infestans.
 That includes potatoes in storage, infected tubers missed during harvest that remain unfrozen during the winter (volunteers), seed tubers and infected cull piles, and P. infestans on other host plants.
-The pathogen can be transmitted from infected seed tubers to newly emerging potato plants, where it produces airborne spores that can move to neighboring plants.
+The pathogen can be transmitted from infected seed tubers to newly emerging potato plants (Figure 11), where it produces airborne spores that can move to neighboring plants.

 The late blight pathogen is favored by free moisture and cool to moderate temperatures.
 Night temperatures of 50 to 60 F and day temperatures of 60 to 70 F are most favorable for disease development.
 Free water from rain, dew and overhead irrigation sprinkler irrigation all provide the water necessary for pathogen infection and development.